Dhanashri-Karve/cyberpunk-game-analysis/README.md

 Then open `database/cyberpunk_analysis.db` in any SQLite viewer and run queries from `sql/analysis_queries.sql`.

-Open `dashboard/cyberpunk_dashboard.pbix` in Power BI Desktop to view the report.
+Open `report/Cyberpunk_Analytics Report.pbix` in Power BI Desktop to view the report.

 > **Note on re-extraction:** The extraction scripts (01 and 02) are included
 > for transparency only.
 Re-running script 02 scrapes Reddit's public pages